Luigi-San/pokered/README.md

 Planned enhancements:

-* Use HMs directly from overworld (like in later games)
 * Register items to Select button
 * Notify when PC box is (nearly) full, and/or allow to change it from anywhere
 * Show descriptions of items and moves